 Their work has helped businesses become more resource-efficient, reduced the use of natural resources, contributed to climate change mitigation, and reduced waste that was once destined for landfills.
 It’s these actions that make Sims a world leader in the circular economy.

 Want to know more?

-A circular production line is by no means a new invention but with the drive toward a sustainable future, it’s definitely a powerful tool.
-Sims has established itself as a leader in the circular economy, having been recycling metals since 1917, and is now ready to answer your questions!
-Join us for the Bloom Q&A spotlight webinar and get to know more about investing in recycling.
+A circular production line is by no means a new invention, but with the drive toward a sustainable future, it’s definitely a powerful tool.
+Sims has established itself as a leader in the circular economy, has been recycling metals since 1917, and is now ready to answer your questions!
+Watch our Bloom Q&A spotlight webinar recording and learn more about investing in recycling.

 And if you’re ready to dive into the world of impact investing, download the Bloom Impact Investing App and get your green investment journey started!